 - But, in the instance that a customer does need assistance from more than one person, they shouldn’t have to explain their problem again.
 The new customer service representative should be able to look at the previous conversation and start from where it was left off, without any repetition.

-Hernan Charry, director of marketing at Split One Technologies, credits their customer service as the reason that 48% of their 2013 revenue came from repeat clients.
+Hernan Charry, director of marketing at Split One Technologies, credits their customer service as the reason that almost half of their revenue comes from repeat clients.
 When starting with a new customer, the project is broken down into stages with goals for both the internal team (deliverables) and the customer’s experience (leads and revenue generated from the website) attached to each stage.

 The Split One team does their best to make sure that not only is the customer’s experience excellent during the first stage, but that their goals are met as a result of working together, and in between stages of the project, Hernan often calls the client to check in on how their business is doing.
-The high-touch service leads to not only a large amount of repeat customers, but also to 36% of new clients being referred directly by a current or previous client.
+The high-touch service leads to not only a large number of repeat customers but also to new clients being referred directly by a current or previous client.

 You can automate this to some extent by giving customers a small discount after buying to incentivize them coming back.
 Another option is a discount/rebate on their next purchase for sharing about their current purchase, as SocialRebate lets you do.

 Loyalty programs are similar to this idea, but they have their pros and cons.
-Research has shown that retailers with loyalty programs are 88% more profitable than those without, but critics argue that loyalty programs only attract people who are loyal because they’re getting a discount.
-And a different study has shown that companies that spend more on loyalty programs grow at about the same rate or slightly slower than companies without.
-Either way, most of the currently available data is for retail industries, so if you do this for your business, make sure to test your results before and after.
+Research has shown that customers who have already purchased from a retailer spend about 67% more than new customers, but critics argue that loyalty programs only attract people who are loyal because they’re getting a discount.
+Retailers should be aware that a loyalty program alone isn’t enough.
+Value, selection, and customer service are also key to keeping customers loyal to your brand.
+Most of the currently available data is for retail industries, so if you do this for your business, make sure to test your results before and after.

 And of course, if your sales process is high-touch, make sure that your service doesn’t stop after the sale.
 You need to have at least one check-in after a potential customer becomes a client to make sure they’re actually learning how to use your product and that they don’t feel as though they’ve been left high and dry as soon as your company received their money.